zdevil/WordCamp-Minneapolis-2018-automating-QA-with-visual-regression-testing/README.md

 * [Google Chrome](https://www.google.com/chrome/)
 * A live, web-accessible WordPress site
 * Another environment of the WordPress site above (e.g. local, staging, etc.)
-* To be comfortable with JavaScript and NodeJS

 ### Getting The Code